 Supporting committees

-The Board of Directors includes three committees, as required under the Hydro‑Québec Act: Governance and Social Responsibility, Audit and Human Resources.
-In addition to these mandatory committees, the Act authorizes the creation of other committees to examine particular issues or ensure sound management of the Corporation.
-Currently, the Board has only one committee that has been established for this purpose.
+The Board of Directors includes three committees, required under the Hydro‑Québec Act: Governance and Customer Experience, Audit and Human Resources.
+In addition to these mandatory committees, as well as other committees to examine particular issues or ensure sound management of the Company, as authorized by the Act.
 All the committees report to the Board, sharing advice and recommendations.

 The President and CEO attends committee meetings as a guest.